Frode Johnsen: Shimizu S-Pulse

 On 18 November 2008, Frode Johnsen announced that he would be leaving Nagoya after this season, and that he was only a medical away from securing a move to another Japanese club.
 He did not reveal which club it was until the 2008 season was over.
 It was eventually known that he would join Shimizu S-Pulse for the 2009 season.

 Shimizu S-Pulse finished in 7th place in his first season and five points from an AFC Champions League place, as Johnsen scored nine league goals.

 On 1 August Johnsen scored his first hat-trick in the J-League in a 6–3 win against Shonan Bellmare.

 On 14 November 2010, Johnsen scored one goal in a 5–0 win against Shonan Bellmare in what will be his last league game in Japan.
 He has announced that he will return to Norway after this season.

 International career

-Frode Johnsen has 34 caps, and has scored 10 goals for the Norwegian national team.
+Johnsen won 34 caps and scored 10 goals for the Norwegian national team.
 He made his debut against Finland on 16 August 2000 coming on for Steffen Iversen 20 minutes from time.

 His first international goal came against Wales in a 2002 FIFA World Cup qualifier.
 He remained a regular member of the Norway squad until 2007, but lost his place after moving to Japan.
 The long flight distance between Europe and Japan was cited as one of the reasons why he did not play in more games after joining Nagoya Grampus.